John Sullivan (writer)

-John Richard Thomas Sullivan OBE (23 December 1946 – 22 April 2011) was an English television scriptwriter responsible for several British sitcoms, including Only Fools and Horses, Citizen Smith and Just Good Friends.
+John Richard Thomas Sullivan (23 December 1946 – 22 April 2011) was an English television scriptwriter responsible for several British sitcoms, including Only Fools and Horses, Citizen Smith and Just Good Friends.

 From working-class South London, Sullivan worked in a variety of low-paid jobs for 15 years before getting his first break writing sketches for The Two Ronnies, which led to writing the sitcom Citizen Smith (1977–1980).
-However, it was the sitcom Only Fools and Horses (1981–2003) that he is best known for.
-Other sitcoms include Dear John, Sitting Pretty, Roger Roger, and The Green Green Grass.
+He became best known for his next sitcom, Only Fools and Horses (1981–2003).
+His other sitcoms include Dear John, Sitting Pretty, Roger Roger, and The Green Green Grass.
 In addition, he wrote the comedy drama serial Over Here and the drama series Micawber for ITV, and co-wrote the comedy Heartburn Hotel.

 Sullivan's work won him a number of comedy awards, including the BAFTA for best sitcom on three occasions, and he was made an OBE in 2005.
 His last work was Rock & Chips, a comedy drama prequel to Only Fools and Horses.
 The final episode of Sullivan's last comedy series aired six days after his death from pneumonia on 22 April 2011.

-Early life
+Early life and education

-John Sullivan was born at 35 Zennor Road in Balham, South London, on 23 December 1946.
-His Irish-born father was John Patrick Sullivan (17 March 1908 – September 1993) and his mother was Hilda Clara May, née Parker (23 December 1907 – December 1992).
+Sullivan was born at 35 Zennor Road in Balham, South London, on 23 December 1946.
+His father was John Patrick Sullivan (17 March 1908 – September 1993) and his mother was Hilda Clara May, née Parker (23 December 1907 – December 1992).
 Sullivan was from a working-class background, and grew up in Balham.
-His father was a plumber and his mother occasionally worked as a charwoman.
+His father was an Irish-born plumber, and his mother occasionally worked as a charwoman.
 It was in Balham where he observed the sort of market trader that would later appear in Only Fools and Horses.

 Sullivan failed his eleven-plus and attended Telferscot Secondary Modern School, where he had an inspirational English teacher named Jim Trowers, who sparked an interest in reading the novels of Charles Dickens and discovered his talent for writing stories.
 Sullivan left the school at Christmas 1961 with no qualifications.
-He did, however, attend evening classes in German and English, and read Teach Yourself books after leaving school.
-His first paid employment was as a messenger boy for Reuters.
-He then worked in the second-hand car trade, in a brewery, as a window cleaner and as a carpet layer in the House of Commons.
+He later attended evening classes in German and English, and read Teach Yourself books after leaving school.

 Career

+Sullivan's first paid employment was as a messenger boy for Reuters.
+He then worked in the second-hand car trade, in a brewery, as a window cleaner, and as a carpet layer in the House of Commons.